Major League Baseball is back with a 162-game schedule and actual humans in the stands - KESQ

 Fingers crossed.

-Before a single pitch was thrown, the Washington Nationals announced they will be down five players for their home opener against the New York Mets.
+Before a single pitch was thrown, the Washington Nationals announced their home opener against the New York Mets Thursday night has been postponed due to Covid-19 contact tracing of members of the organization.

 One unnamed player tested positive for Covid-19 and four teammates and a staff member must quarantine after they were identified as having close contact with the player, Nationals general manager Mike Rizzo said Wednesday.

+The game will not be made up on Friday “out of an abundance of caution,” the Nationals said.
+The two teams are scheduled to play on Saturday.

-“We’re ready for the long haul,” he said.
+“We’re ready for the long haul,” Rizzo said before the postponement.
 “This is just a small blip on our radar screen.”

 The coronavirus pandemic led to an unprecedented sports shutdown last spring.
 MLB canceled spring training and delayed the regular season.